Symphony No. 27 (Haydn): Nickname (Hermannstädter)

 In 1946, a copy of the symphony was discovered in the summer palace of Baron Samuel von Brukenthal near the city of Hermannstadt (now Sibiu in Romania).
-Originally thought to be an original discovery, the symphony briefly acquired the nickname Hermannstädter after it was recorded under that title by the Prague Symphony Orchestra with the Rumanian conductor Constantin Silvestri.
+Originally thought to be an original discovery, the symphony briefly acquired the nickname Hermannstädter after it was recorded under that title by the Prague Symphony Orchestra with the Romanian conductor Constantin Silvestri.
 Because of the political climate in Eastern Europe following the Second World War, it was some time before musicologists were able to examine the find and realize that the manuscript was a copy of a work that had already been published by Breitkopf & Hartel in 1907.

 Movements

 Manuscript evidence suggests this work was originally scored for 2 oboes, 2 bassoons, strings and continuo.
 Horns were subsequently added to the score, probably by Haydn himself.
 The work is in three movements: